anitaNeutrino/icemc/README.md

 # icemc
-[icemc](https://github.com/anitaNeutrino/icemc) is a tool to simulate neutrino interactions in the ice
+[icemc](https://github.com/anitaNeutrino/icemc) is a tool to simulate neutrino interactions in the ice.

 ## Prerequisites ##